UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Evaluation Framework

 \subsection{Evaluation Settings}

+UMMs can understand and generate multimodal information, typically achieved through a unified architecture to enable end-to-end training and inference.
+For image generation task, recent UMMs support reasoning-guided image generation, in which textual reasoning is produced before visual synthesis.
+As a result, image generation in UMMs differs from traditional text-to-image models in both architectural design and the training paradigm.

+Previously, image generation in UMMs is commonly evaluated under two settings—direct generation and reasoning-guided generation~\citep{sun2025t2i,chang2025oneigbench}.
+To more systematically diagnose cross-modal alignment in reasoning-guided image generation, we introduce an additional de-contextualized generation setting as a controlled comparison.
+As shown in Tab.~\ref{tab:comparison}, we evaluate UMMs under the following three settings.

-\paragraph{Setting 1: Direct Generation.} As illustrated in Fig.~\ref{fig:pipeline} (\scalebox{0.95}{\circled{1}}), this setting evaluates a model's ability to generate an image directly from the original prompt without explicitly producing intermediate reasoning.
+\textbf{Setting 1: Direct Generation.} As illustrated in Fig.~\ref{fig:pipeline} (\scalebox{0.95}{\circled{1}}), this setting evaluates a model's ability to generate an image directly from the original prompt without explicitly producing textual reasoning.
 Given a prompt $P$ and a UMM $M$, the generated image $I$ is:

-This setting serves as the baseline for reasoning-conditioned generation and quantifies performance without any additional reasoning context.
+This setting serves as the baseline for reasoning-guided generation and quantifies performance without any additional textual reasoning.

-\paragraph{Setting 2: Reasoning-Guided Generation.} As illustrated in Fig.~\ref{fig:pipeline}~(\scalebox{0.95}{\circled{2}}), the model first produces a reasoning trace $R$ for the prompt $P$, and then generates the image conditioned on the full context.
-The reasoning trace is defined as $R = [R_t, R_p]$, where $R_t$ denotes intermediate thoughts and $R_p$ denotes a refined prompt that summarizes the final visual specification derived from reasoning.
-Given a prompt $P$ and a UMM $M$, the model first produces $R$ and then generates the image conditioned on the full context:
+\textbf{Setting 2: Reasoning-Guided Generation.} As illustrated in Fig.~\ref{fig:pipeline}~(\scalebox{0.95}{\circled{2}}), the model generates a reasoning trace $R$ followed by the output image $I$, conditioned on the prompt $P$.
+Crucially, both $R$ and $I$ are produced within the same model and context window.
+Formally:

-This setting follows the standard chain-of-thought style adaptation for visual generation and measures the net effect of preserving the full reasoning context~\cite{deng2025emerging}.
+This setting follows the standard chain-of-thought style adaptation for visual generation and measures the net effect of textual reasoning~\cite{deng2025emerging}.
+The reasoning trace is defined as $R = [R_t, R_p]$, where $R_t$ denotes intermediate thoughts and $R_p$ denotes a refined prompt that explicitly summarizes the intended visual specification.

-\paragraph{Setting 3: De-contextualized Generation.} As illustrated in Fig.~\ref{fig:pipeline} (\scalebox{0.95}{\circled{3}}), this setting evaluates whether intermediate context helps or hinders image synthesis.
-After producing the reasoning trace $R = [R_t, R_p]$ as in Setting 2, we discard the original prompt $P$ and the intermediate thoughts $R_t$, and generate the image conditioned only on the refined prompt $R_p$ in this setting:
+\textbf{Setting 3: De-contextualized Generation.} As shown in Fig.~\ref{fig:pipeline} (\scalebox{0.95}{\circled{3}}), after producing the reasoning trace $R = [R_t, R_p]$ in Setting 2, we discard the original prompt $P$ and the intermediate thoughts $R_t$, and generate the image conditioned only on the refined prompt $R_p$:

-As a result, this setting isolates the effect of the final execution blueprint from potential interference introduced by the full reasoning context.
+As a result, this setting serves as a controlled comparison to reasoning-guided generation: since the refined prompt $R_p$ is extracted from $R$ in Setting 2, both settings encode the same intended visual semantics in the textual space.
+In principle, if textual reasoning and visual generation are well aligned, Setting 2 and Setting 3 should lead to comparable performance.